Waterford Suir Valley Railway: Future development

 The charity's lease includes the original track bed from Gracedieu Junction towards the Red Bridge over the River Suir.
-This Iron Bridge was erected in 1906 by William Arroll & Co. of Glasgow, famous as the constructors of the steam boilers for the Titanic.
-It was once Ireland’s longest bridge at 367m.
+This Iron Bridge was erected in 1906 by William Arroll & Co. of Glasgow.
+It was once Ireland's longest bridge at 367m.
 This track bed is currently overgrown and blocked in one area from spoil arising from the building of the Waterford bypass.
 The possibility of laying 1.5 km of track to the Red bridge is being considered.

-The engineering team is also exploring the possibility of converting a1960s Bord na Mona locomotive to operate on an electric power source.
+The engineering team is also exploring the possibility of converting a 1960's Bord na Mona locomotive to operate on an electric power source.
 Working with a specialist firm based in Munster initial designs are being considered before a request for funding is submitted under the SEAI's Energy Efficiency Obligation Scheme.

-Volunteers and Training
+Volunteers and fundraising

-The railway is operated by over 50 trained volunteers of differing ages and interests and is governed as a charity by a board of volunteer directors.
+The railway is operated by a number of trained volunteers and is governed as a charity by a board of volunteer directors.
 These volunteers are assisted by a small number of paid staff.
-New volunteers are always welcome especially those with an interest in diesel engines, general engineering and industrial heritage.

-It is hoped to eventually offer a formal qualification in heritage railway engineering in conjunction with a local educational partner once the new facilities are completed.

-Donations

-As a registered charity (CHY13857), regulated under the Charities Act 2009 by the Charities Regulator in Ireland, the railway can accept donations and avail of Revenue's Charitable Donation Scheme.
-If an individual donates €250 or more in a year, the railway can can claim a refund of tax paid by the donor on their donation.
-Donations can be made via the charity's website or in person at the railway in Kilmeaden.
+As a registered charity (CHY13857), regulated under the Charities Act 2009 by the Charities Regulator in Ireland, the railway can accept donations and avail of Revenue's "Charitable Donation Scheme".

-Registered companies can also benefit from tax relief on donations made, as the company can claim a tax deduction on the donation as if it were a trading expense.